Citadelle of Quebec: Other buildings

 Building 14, the former ordnance store, stands along the parade ground.
-The long, rectangular two story structure is constructed of stone with a hipped roof clad in copper sheet.
+The long, rectangular two-storey structure is constructed of stone with a hipped roof clad in copper sheet.
 The symmetrical façade features small, evenly spaced windows.

 Building 16 is the museum office and former cooperage.

 Building 17, also known as the Men's Barracks, stands on the south side of the parade ground near the throat of the Dalhousie Bastion.
-Two stories high for most of its length, the rectangular building has exterior walls of stone and features symmetrical elevations, a hipped, copper clad roof, and a projecting course of stone above the ground floor.
+Two storeys high for most of its length, the rectangular building has exterior walls of stone and features symmetrical elevations, a hipped, copper-clad roof, and a projecting course of stone above the ground floor.

 Clearly seen from the river and aligned on the meridian for observation purposes, Building 20, also known as the Ball House, is the former observatory and time ball tower.
-It is a compact, tall, two story stone structure of several architectural shapes.
-The rectangular section with a gabled roof was the former observatory and the square section formerly housed the time ball installation topped with an antenna.
+It is a compact, tall, two-storey stone structure of several architectural shapes.
+The rectangular section with a gabled roof was the former observatory, and the square section formerly housed the time ball installation topped with an antenna.
 The building is entered from the ground floor of its small porch, which joins the two buildings.

-Building 32, formerly the Defensive Guard House, is located at the eastern end of the north main ditch below the King's Bastion.
-It is a small, squat, one story masonry edifice with a gable roof supported by wood rafters.
+Building 32, formerly the Defensive Guard House, is at the eastern end of the north main ditch below the King's Bastion.
+It is a small, squat, one-storey masonry edifice with a gable roof supported by wood rafters.
 A chimney rises through the roof, which is covered in painted tin sheeting.

-The former caponier, Building 46, is located at the south end of the ditch separating the counterscarp from the Men's Barracks.
+The former caponier, Building 46, is at the south end of the ditch separating the counterscarp from the Men's Barracks.
 Its two walls and small turret in the middle of its gabled roof are the only visible elements of this small stone building.
 It is integrated with the ramparts and pierced with loopholes.